-19. In setting the original HRA budget for 2012/13 it was estimated that the borrowing would all be fixed rate at 4.24% and that this would result in annual interest payments of \pounds 6.3m.
-The actual debt portfolio comprises \pounds 154m of fixed rate borrowing at rates between 3.45% and 3.5% and variable rate borrowing of \pounds 32m which is currently at 0.62%.
-The actual annual interest payments will be \pounds 5.5m which represents a considerable saving.
+19. In setting the original HRA budget for 2012/13 it was estimated that the borrowing would all be fixed rate at 4.24% and that this would result in annual interest payments of £6.3m.
+The actual debt portfolio comprises £154m of fixed rate borrowing at rates between 3.45% and 3.5% and variable rate borrowing of £32m which is currently at 0.78%.
+The actual annual interest payments will be £5.6m which continues to represent a considerable saving.